semgrep/semgrep-docs/docs/deployment/connect-scm.md

 :::

 You have successfully connected an org in Semgrep Cloud Platform with an organization in your source code management tool.

+### GitLab Cloud

+A connection to GitLab is created automatically after [adding a Semgrep job to GitLab CI/CD](/deployment/add-semgrep-to-ci/).
+No other steps are needed.

 ## Connect to on-premise GitHub or GitLab orgs